How To Increase Your Email Click-Through-Rate

 Having a hard time increasing your Email Click-Through-Rate?
 Don’t worry.
 Maintaining a high email engagement rate is every digital marketer’s struggle.
 For email marketers, despite having the upper hand of being more exposed than your other digital marketing peers, you’re still not off the hook of this struggle.

-In email marketing, aside from having the right marketing automation, like Infusionsoft in Singapore, one of the most useful metrics for an effective email campaign is the click-through-rate.
+In email marketing, aside from having the right marketing automation, like Infusionsoft by Keap in Singapore, one of the most useful metrics for an effective email campaign is the click-through-rate.
 A survey from Ascend2 about what 300 marketers thought was the most beneficial aspect to monitor and track email marketing campaign results, showed 73% chose click-through-rate as number one.

 What Is Click-Through-Rate?